thi-ng/structgen/README.md

     ;  :target {:sg_align__6977 [0 0 0 0], :z 0.0, :y 0.0, :x 0.0},
     ;  :eye {:sg_align__6977 [0 0 0 0], :z 300.0, :y 200.0, :x 100.0}}

-Keys with the `:sg_align__` prefix in the map above identify the automatically generated filler blocks used to achieve correct memory alignment.
+Keys with the `:sg_align__` prefix in the map above, identify the automatically generated filler blocks used to achieve correct memory alignment.
 These can also be suppressed by passing an additional `true` arg to the `decode` fn (though filtering them out can be much slower):

     :::clojure
     (decode (lookup :Cam) buf true)